-The assets of the Plan are wholly invested in complying unit linked insurance policies.
 The Plan does not hold any financial assets issued by the entity and the entity does not hold or occupy any property owned by the Plan.

-In the event of the winding up of the Plan, the entity does not have any exposure to the liabilities of the Plan or any entitlement to the surplus of the Plan.
+In the event of the winding up of the Plan, the entity does not have any exposure to the liabilities of the Plan.